Am1n3e/INF8007-web-scraper/README.md

 ```

 ### Verbose mode
-To start the app in verbose mode, use the `--verbose` flag.
+To start the application in verbose mode, use the `--verbose` flag.

 ```sh
 python main.py --verbose url https://webscraper.io